THE SUNDERLAND SITE - PAGE 209

 'RECOLLECTIONS OF SOUTHWICK' - A MANUSCRIPT BY LUKE CROWN

 In or about 1893, Luke Crown commenced writing a manuscript about Southwick.
 And apparently added to it as the years passed by.
 His manuscript has survived, or at least a copy of it has survived, & that copy is today is in the Sunderland Central Library archives.
-It is available, as a 'pdf' file here, transcribed by Adrian Abbott (thanks!).
+It is now available on site, as a 'pdf' file here, transcribed by Adrian Abbott (thanks!) & appearing on site with his kind consent.
 It is not known if the original exists today.
 It makes interesting reading for anyone interested in the early shipbuilding history of Southwick, being an east to west journey along the north bank of the River Wear at Southwick, with a commentary on the history of each location & the shipbuilders that built ships there.

 In Aug.
 2011, Alan Vickers drew to the webmaster's attention the content of 'A and P News', the employee journal of Austin & Pickersgill Limited - for about 10 years.
 That journal, in three of its issues, provided its readers with Luke's text, embellished in a way that you may well find to be most attractive, as the webmaster certainly does.
 In 7 pages, each of which you can read below.
 I do hope that the text within the images below is legible to everybody.
 It certainly is legible to the webmaster's tired old eyes!